By Teachers, For Teachers

 Back in the old days, more or less a few years ago, I would collect shared resources by printing them and filing them into folders for various purposes.
 Fast forward a year, and I found myself labeling emails into categories, compiling resource lists into wikis, and organizing my favorite sites by Delicious and my notes by Evernote.

-Despite the clear leaps and bounds I’ve taken, nothing has topped Pinterest for organizing all facets of my life, from classroom ideas to vegetarian recipes.
+Despite the clear leaps and bounds I’ve taken, no Social Media in the Classroom idea has topped Pinterest for organizing all facets of my life, from classroom ideas to vegetarian recipes.
 Beyond the curation of content, however, there are a few ways schools and teachers can tap into the power of pinning.

 Break down the walls of the faculty lounge.
 Creating boards where teams can meet and collaborate to build up learning experiences and resources removes, or at least reduces, the frustrating obstacle of shared planning time.
 A nice example of this practice is W. T. White High School.